Euclid preparation. Decomposing components of the extragalactic background light using multi-band intensity mapping

 \section{Abstract}

-{The extragalactic background light (EBL) fluctuations in the optical/near-IR encode the cumulative emission of unresolved galaxies (integrated galaxy light; IGL), diffuse intra-halo light (IHL), and high-$z$ sources from the epoch of reionisation (EoR), but they are difficult to disentangle with auto-spectra alone.
-We aim to decompose the EBL into its principal constituents using multi-band intensity mapping combined with cosmic shear and galaxy clustering.
-We develop a joint halo-model framework in which IHL follows a mass- and redshift-dependent luminosity scaling, IGL is set by an evolving Schechter luminosity function, and EoR emission is modelled with Pop II/III stellar emissivities and a binned star-formation efficiency.
-Diffuse Galactic light and shot noise are included, and cosmic shear is modelled using the nonlinear alignment model for intrinsic alignment.
-Using mock surveys in a flat $\Lambda$CDM cosmology with ten spectral bands spanning 0.75--5.0\,$\si{\micron}$ in the North Ecliptic Pole deep fields over about $100\,\deg^2$ with source detections down to AB\,=\,20.5 for masking, and six redshift bins to $z=2.5$, we fit auto- and cross-power spectra using a Markov chain Monte Carlo method.
-The combined SPHEREx$\times$\Euclid analysis recovers all fiducial parameters within $1\,\sigma$ and reduces $1\,\sigma$ uncertainties on IHL parameters by 10--35\% relative to SPHEREx EBL-only, while EoR star-formation efficiency parameters improve by 20--35\%.
-Cross-correlations reveal a stronger coupling of IHL than IGL to the shear field, enhancing component separation; conversely, the high-$z$ EoR contribution shows negligible correlation with cosmic shear and galaxy clustering, aiding its isolation in the EBL.
-Relative to the SPHEREx EBL-only case, the inferred IHL fraction as a function of halo mass is significantly tightened over $10^{11}$–$10^{14}\,\si{\solarmass}$, with uncertainties reduced by 5--30\%, and the resulting star-formation rate density constraints extend to $z\approx11$, with uncertainty reductions of 22--31\%.
-SPHEREx$\times$\Euclid provides a robust, systematics-aware route to component-resolved EBL measurements and improved constraints on galaxy formation.} \keywords{Cosmology: cosmic background radiation -- Galaxies: clusters: general -- Gravitational lensing: weak -- Methods: analytical} \titlerunning{\Euclid\/: SPHEREx $\times$ \Euclid} \authorrunning{Euclid Collaboration: Cao et al.}
+{The extragalactic background light (EBL) fluctuations in the optical/near-IR encode the cumulative emission of unresolved galaxies, integrated galaxy light (IGL), diffuse intra-halo light (IHL), and high-$z$ sources from the epoch of reionisation (EoR), but they are difficult to disentangle with auto-spectra alone.
+Our aim was to decompose the EBL into its principal constituents using multi-band intensity mapping combined with cosmic shear and galaxy clustering.
+We developed a joint halo-model framework in which IHL follows a mass- and redshift-dependent luminosity scaling, IGL is set by an evolving Schechter luminosity function, and EoR emission is modelled with Pop II/III stellar emissivities and a binned star formation efficiency.
+Cosmic shear is modelled using the tidal alignment and tidal torquing model for intrinsic alignment.
+Using mock surveys in a flat Lambda cold dark matter ($\Lambda$CDM) cosmology with ten spectral bands spanning 0.75--5.0\,$\si{\micron}$ in the north ecliptic pole deep fields over about $100\,\deg^2$ with source detections down to AB\,=\,20.5 for masking, and six redshift bins to $z=2.5$, we fit auto- and cross-power spectra using a Markov chain Monte Carlo method.
+The combined SPHEREx$\times$\Euclid analysis recovers all fiducial parameters within $1\,\sigma$ and reduces $1\,\sigma$ uncertainties on IHL parameters by 10--30\% relative to SPHEREx EBL-only, while EoR star formation efficiency parameters improve by 20--30\%.
+The predicted cross-correlations show a stronger coupling of IHL than IGL to the shear field within adopted model framework, enhancing component separation; conversely, the high-$z$ EoR contribution shows negligible correlation with cosmic shear and galaxy clustering, aiding its isolation in the EBL.
+Relative to the SPHEREx EBL-only case, the inferred IHL fraction as a function of halo mass is significantly tightened over $10^{11}$–$10^{14}\,\si{\solarmass}$, with uncertainties reduced by 5--30\%, and the resulting star formation rate density constraints extend to $z\approx11$, with uncertainty reductions of 15--30\%.
+SPHEREx$\times$\Euclid provides a robust systematics-aware route to component-resolved EBL measurements and improved constraints on galaxy formation.} \keywords{Cosmology: cosmic background radiation -- Galaxies: clusters: general -- Gravitational lensing: weak -- Methods: analytical} \titlerunning{\Euclid\/: SPHEREx $\times$ \Euclid} \authorrunning{Euclid Collaboration: Cao et al.}

 \nolinenumbers